January 31, 2021

 So seeing someone act "out of place," act with an authority they were not born to, was highly disturbing.
 It would have been immediately - and constantly - challenged.
 And would have needed to be immediately - and constantly - successfully defended.

 BUT.
 And this is a huge "But" for those of us who live in a celebrity driven age: It was shameful and dishonourable to claim a change in status for oneself!

-And so, in response to being honoured by being called "the Holy One of God," Jesus honourably tells the spirit to be silent; which thereby confirms this new status to the crowd, who then confirm it publically by gossiping about what Jesus has done.
+And so, in response to being honoured by being called "the Holy One of God," Jesus honourably tells the spirit to be silent; which thereby confirms his new status to the crowd, who then confirm it publicly by gossiping about what Jesus has done.

 Their gossiping would also confirm to others that the man possessed by the unclean spirit has been healed and is no longer unclean - his former status in the community would now be restored.